Career opportunities for students majoring in English

 - IBM, Yahoo!, and Dell often hire English majors as bloggers.
 Corporations such as these have an increasing need for proficient writers to run social media accounts, monitor and respond to user feedback, and help keep the public informed through corporate blogs.

-- Google and Alta Vista have need for competent graduates that can help with search engine optimization.
-SEO, a fairly new industry, is the process by which search engines properly analyze and rank web pages.
+- Google and Alta Vista need competent graduates that can help with search engine optimization.
+SEO, a fairly new industry, is the process by which search engines properly analyze and rank Web pages.
 These companies have found that English majors are very skilled at performing the detailed research needed to see the larger patterns in data.

 - Microsoft, Hewlett-Packard, and Apple have an ever increasing need for technical writers to develop user manuals, detailed instruction manuals, and other documentation for consumer products.
 As sophisticated technology becomes more available worldwide, English majors are often hired to help translate complicated concepts for new customers.